-written just to take into account one Member's view of the way things ought to be.
+11. Japan worries that it will somehow be left without a remedy if the three subsequent reviews are excluded from this proceeding.
+However, the scope of a proceeding under Article 21.5 is limited by the text that Members have agreed to.
+The provisions of the DSU cannot be rewritten just to take into account one Member's view of the way things ought to be.
 Article 21.5 is clear: measures that are not measures taken to comply - like those at issue here - do not fall within the scope of a compliance proceeding.
 Japan cannot distort the requirements of Article 21.5 so as to challenge any measure it deems related to the original Ball Bearings reviews.
-Nor is Japan left without a remedy - Japan has the same remedies as every other Member with respect to a measure that is not a measure taken to comply.